Civil Air Patrol announces promotions

-The Civil Air Patrol’s four core values of Integrity, Volunteer Service, Excellence, and Respect continue to be exemplified by the Cadets of the Charlotte County Composite Squadron.
+The Civil Air Patrol’s four core values of integrity, volunteer service, excellence and respect are exemplified by the cadets of the Charlotte County Composite Squadron.

 Special Scholarship

-A note from the CAP National Commander to Rhodes reads, in part, "You had tough competition, and you should be proud of your selection.
-We received 263 scholarship applications, and 61 of the applicants had a 3.80 or higher GPA and an SAT score of 1311 and/or an ACT score of 28 or above.
-These scores put our scholarship applicants on academic par with US Air Force Academy entering freshman.
+A note from the CAP National Commander to Rhodes reads, in part: “You had tough competition, and you should be proud of your selection.
+We received 263 scholarship applications, and 61 of the applicants had a 3.80 or higher GPA and an SAT score of 1,311 or higher and/or an ACT score of 28 or above.
+These scores put our scholarship applicants on academic par with U.S. Air Force Academy entering freshman.

 “For the aviation-minded, 145 of the applicants indicated they have piloting experience equivalent to the CAP pre-solo badge or more.
 Judging by the competition, your accomplishments place you at the top of the best of the best.
 I am pleased that we, CAP, can honor you with a reward for a job well-done, which helps you achieve your future academic or aviation goals.”

-CAP is the Congressional Gold Medal winning Auxiliary of the U.S. Air Force, celebrating its 77th year of serving America.
-Tax deductible donations may be sent to Charlotte Squadron, 28000 A-21 Airport Road, Punta Gorda, FL 33982-2452.
-For more information, contact 2nd Lt Donna Jablonski, CAP Public Affairs Officer, FL-051 at djablonski@flwg.us.
-For more information, visit Gocivilairpatrol.com and fl051.flwg.us, or follow the local organizatoin on Facebook at www.facebook.com/capfl051.
+CAP is the Congressional Gold Medal winning auxiliary of the U.S. Air Force, celebrating its 77th year of serving America.
+Tax deductible donations may be sent to Charlotte Squadron, 28000 A-21 Airport Road, Punta Gorda, FL, 33982-2452.
+For more information, contact 2nd Lt.
+Donna Jablonski, CAP Public Affairs Officer, FL-051 at djablonski@flwg.us.
+For more information, visit Gocivilairpatrol.com and fl051.flwg.us, or follow the local organization on Facebook.

 Post a comment as